claude

 2. Checkpoint Recovery

-Long chains should save progress so they can resume from the last successful task.
+Save progress so chains resume from the last successful task.

 3. Validation Gates

-Insert validation tasks that check if prerequisites are met before proceeding.
+Insert validation tasks that check prerequisites before proceeding.

-Generate_Code → Validate_Syntax → [Pass → Continue, Fail → Notify_and_Stop]
+Generate_Code → Validate_Syntax → [Pass → Continue, Fail → Stop]

-Let's examine how a fintech startup used Task Chaining to implement a new payment feature:
+A fintech startup used Task Chaining to implement a payment feature.

 Before Task Chaining: